FrancescaPerin/BScProject/README.md

 If the user decides to input a formula, this should be given in a very specific format, if the format is not followed it could lead to wrong results as the code is very sensitive in particular when using the modality operator.

+The user can only use  all lower case letters for propositional atoms (such as 'a','b','c').
+The user can also use the atoms 'True' or 'False' in which case the user should use 'true' and 'false' as name of the atoms.

 The formula is given similarly to prefix notation.
 The operators used are the following: